steve-anunknown/haal/README.md

 }
 ```

-This shows how a simple Mealy machine can be learned using the `L*` algorithm and a `W`-method equivalence oracle.
+This shows how a simple Mealy machine can be learned using the `LM*` algorithm and a `W`-method equivalence oracle.

 This also showcases some strong points of using a functional programming language like haskell for the task of active automata learning: